How to Boost Your Remote Team’s Productivity

 So why not have the same way at remote work, right?

 Companies should ensure that employees have everything they need to work in their home office.
-In an ideal scenario, they will ensure a complete workstation including a computer, a desk, and a chair.
+In an ideal scenario, they will ensure a complete workstation including a computer, an organized desk, and a chair.
 If they cannot go ideal, they should make sure to provide the bare minimum, i.e. at least a laptop.

 Devices provided by the company will be another incentive for employees to feel secure.
 They will not have to worry whether they need to use their personal or whether it will be enough for work.